From BR Bullpen

 In the Arizona Fall League, Mills finally started to show some fatigue from his long season.
 Playing first base and some outfield for the Surprise Rafters, Beau hit .239 with 2 home runs and 10 RBI in 18 games.
 Despite the sub-par performance, he was named as an AFL Rising Star on October 23.

-Mills has spent most of his minor league career at first base.
+Mills spent most of his minor league career at first base - 473 out of 629 games.
 This began mainly due to his lingering shoulder injury from his college days.
 He has stated that third is where his heart is, and Cleveland initially wanted to move him back over there as his shoulder healed.
 Early in 2008, Cleveland decided to keep Mills at first full time - a move that initially made Beau uncomfortable.
 He made nine errors at Kinston learning his new defensive role.
 By the spring of 2009, Beau was becoming much more comfortable with his new position.
 Cleveland manager Eric Wedge was quoted about the move that "He still needs a lot of work at first base, but he's getting better over there."
 In another interview Wedge said "He's found a home at first base."

 In 2009, Mills was again invited to the big league camp for spring training.
 While in the major league camp, Beau saw action in nine games.
 He hit .231 with a .577 slugging percentage, a double, a triple, two home runs, six runs batted in, and four runs scored.
 His RBI total was tied with Grady Sizemore for fourth when he left.